 In Super Mario 64, that Piano in Big Boo's Haunt can give the unsuspecting player a heart attack, as it suddenly becomes extremely loud when it wakes up.

-In certain levels of Super Mario Bros 3 there are some mini-Goombas that hide underneath and look like normal blocks, until you get close, when they spring up and jump at you.
+In certain levels of Super Mario Bros.
+3 there are some mini-Goombas that hide underneath and look like normal blocks, until you get close, when they spring up and jump at you.
 In the NES version you can tell these blocks from the normal ones because they don't "shine".
-In All-Stars, however, they are indistinguishable until you get close.
+In All-Stars, however, they are only spotted by the shine going into the opposite direction of a normal block.

 Super Mario World 2: Yoshi's Island has both fake flowers and fake One Ups.